hyperledger-archives/sawtooth-core/README.md

 Incubation Notice
 -----------------

-This project is a _active_ Hyperledger project.
+This project is an _active_ Hyperledger project.
 It was proposed to the community and documented [here](http://bit.ly/1T6eVBH).
 Information on what _Active_ entails can be found in the
 [Hyperledger Project Lifecycle document](https://goo.gl/4edNRc).